AnthonyPAlicea/anthonyalicea/blog/the-future-of-self-paced-online-education.md

 - Answer a quiz question
 - Time for lunch

+### Video and Screenshare
+Thanks to MCP Apps and WebMCP video can and should still be a major building block of self-paced education.
+The human touch of an instructor's explanation, the power of animated visuals, and the practicality of observing an instructor's screen can't be overstated.

+However, as part of a Learning Surface, video becomes a carefully weaved thread in the tapestry of the student experience.
+Video serves well to establish core mental models, share thoughtful advice, and provide a real human connection as a needed break from fake LLM interaction.

 ### Designing a Learning Surface
 Designing a Learning Surface, in my experimentation, is in some ways much like designing a self-paced video course, and far different in other ways.